Saaappi/HelpMePlay/README.md

 ### Dropdowns
 - **BFA Zone Selection** - Pick the zone you want HelpMePlay to pick **FIRST** for *Battle for Azeroth*.
 (The remaining zones will be selected by HelpMePlay once the first is completed.)
-- **Chromie Time** - Automates entering Chromie Time.
-HelpMePlay will enter the expansion the player selects in the options!
-- **Quest Rewards** - Pick how you wish HelpMePlay to select quest rewards.
-Options are by item level upgrade (heirlooms are ignored) and sell price.
 - **SL Zone Selection** - Pick the zone you want HelpMePlay to pick **FIRST** for *Shadowlands*.
 (The remaining zones will be selected by HelpMePlay once the first is completed.)

 ### Quest Mobs